rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/StatusPrintoutAt10Min.png" alt="Status Printout after 10 Min" style="width: 634px;"/></center>

 The `jitter` is displaying small numbers.
 The time of the rising edge of the PPS signal is shown in the second column.
 The `clamp` value on the far right indicates that the maximum time correction applied to the system clock is being limited to one microsecond.
-The system clock is synchronized to the PPS signal to a precision of one microsecond (but with an absolute accuracy limited by clock oscillator noise which has ≈1 microsecond [RMS](https://en.wikipedia.org/wiki/Root_mean_square) jitter).
+The system clock is synchronized to the PPS signal to a precision of one microsecond (but with an absolute accuracy limited by clock oscillator noise which could have as much as 1 microsecond of [RMS](https://en.wikipedia.org/wiki/Root_mean_square) jitter).

 It can take as long as 20 minutes for pps-client to fully acquire the first time it runs.
 This happens if the `jitter` shown in the status printout is on the order of 100,000 microseconds or more.
 It's quite common for the NTP fractional second to be off by that amount on a cold start.
 In this case pps-client may restart several times as it slowly reduces the `jitter` offset.
 That happens because system functions that pps-client calls internally prevent time changes of more than about 500 microseconds in each second.